 I ended up getting these Luthonia 4′ flush-mount white LED wraparound light.
 They were pretty easy to install, even without instructions.
 (Seriously, why is it so difficult to create instructions for the consumer who is buying the product you have created?)

 The light comes from LED strips on the outer edge of the fixture and there is a diffusing cover — which is good for diffusing the light but will no doubt be a catch all for every flying and crawling thing that gets lured in by the glowing thing of beauty.
 I hate cleaning dead bugs from light covers!

 I was absolutely adamant about having daylight or white light.
-For some reason LED manufacturers love to produce the yellow “soft white” lights and it’s a bit harder to find WHITE light.
+For some reason LED manufacturers love to produce the yellow “soft white” lights and it’s a bit harder to find true WHITE color temperature light.
 I found them though.
 LED also consumes much less power and does not produce like other light sources and doesn’t product heat.
 So, it’s good news all around.

 Replacing a light fixture is easy: remove the old light and hook up the new.
 Adding additional lights on a run with an existing fixture is easy too, and I’ll walk you through how I did it.

 My old light was practically falling down already because “they” installed it without drywall anchors and didn’t hit a stud.
 Sheesh!

 After I removed the old fixture I was left with a short piece of Romex coming out of a hole in the ceiling.